Need additional help? Get in touch!

 See FAQs and learn about best practices.

-OTCO will review your OSP to ensure all application materials are completed and clear.
-We will follow up with any questions about the capacity for compliance and provide additional support regarding any missing documentation.
+If needed, we will follow up with any questions about your capacity for compliance and to provide additional support regarding any missing documentation.

 If necessary, OTCO staff will review proposed resolutions for any points of noncompliance determined by the inspection and OSP review process.
-Once these are cleared, the operation is approved for organic certification.
+Once these are cleared, your operation will be approved for organic certification.

 Congratulations!
-Once certification is granted, OTCO will send you an organic certificate.
+Once certification is granted, we will send you an organic certificate.
 The certificate is a legal document identifying your company, category of certification, and certified organic products and/or services.
-Your organic certification remains in effect until surrendered, suspended, or revoked and must be kept updated annually.
+You can start marketing your product or services using the USDA and Oregon Tilth seals.
+Organic certification remains in effect until surrendered, suspended, or revoked and must be kept updated annually.

-The National Organic Certification Cost Share Program helps certified operators — farmers and processors — afford the expense of organic certification by refunding up to 75 percent of certification costs per scope of operation, with a maximum of $750 per scope.
+The National Organic Certification Cost Share Program helps all certified operators afford the expense of organic certification by refunding up to 75 percent of certification costs per scope of operation, with a maximum of $750 per scope.

 Our Help Center is filled with FAQs, guides, blank forms, and other tools to help you manage your certification services with ease.

 Join us as we build a brighter food future for people and planet.